 In 2017 she served as Program Co-Chair for the Association for Asian American Studies (Portland 2017); has served as Academic Co-Convenor of Congress 2012; Chair of the Department of English and Film Studies from 2004-2009; Graduate Officer for the Department of English, 2000-2003; Women’s Studies Program Coordinator, 2000-2003; and President of the Canadian Association of Chairs of English from 2008-2009.

-Ty's undergraduate courses include Enriched Literary Studies, Growing Up Canadian, Life Writing and Digital Media, Globality and 21st Century Narratives, Contemporary British Novels, 18th Century Literature, The Monsters We Imagine, Reading Fiction, Diasporic Cinema, Literary Theory, The Novel After 1900, Asian Canadian Literature, Survey of Major British Authors.
+Ty's undergraduate courses include Literature and Crime, Life Writing and Digital Media, Transculturalism and 21st Century Anglophone Narratives, Contemporary British Novels, 18th Century Literature, The Novel After 1900, Asian Canadian Literature.
 Her graduate seminars include The Graphic Novel, Canadian Literary Pluralities, Asian American Narratives.

-My recent research has focused on Asian Americans and Asian Canadians and the ways their narratives (novels, films, graphic narratives, memoirs) represent their diasporic identities.
+Research Interests / Ongoing Projects: My recent research has focused on Asian Americans and Asian Canadians and the ways their narratives (novels, films, graphic narratives, memoirs) represent their diasporic identities.
 Some of the topics I have worked on include memory, invisibility, globalization, second-generation immigrants and failure.
 Before 2000, I worked on late 19th-century British women writers such as Mary Wollstonecraft, Mary Hays, Amelia Opie, Elizabeth Inchbald and others.
 I looked at how these female authors used the sentimental novel to recast stereotypes of the feminine – the seduced woman, the passive wife, or the obedient daughter — and how their novels empower women.
-I have published 11 books to date (5 monographs and 6 edited volumes).
+I have published 12 books to date (5 monographs and 7 edited volumes).